fongziyjun16/DOSP_Proj/Proj04/PartOne/README.md

    - When receiving a "QueryFollowInfo" message, query follows from FOLLOW.
 Then query Tweets of FOLLOWS from TWEET.
 Change the tweets form and send them to the querying follower.
    - When receiving a "QueryMentionInfo" message, query tweetIDs from TWEET_MENTION by user name.
 Then gets tweets from TWEET.
 Change the form and send them to the querying client.
    - When receiving a "QueryHashtagInfo" message, query hashtag from HASHTAG.
-Then query tweets by the hashtag from TWEET.
+Using the hashtag to query tweetID from TWEET_HASHTAG.
+Then query tweets by the tweetID from TWEET.
 Change the form and send them to the querying Client.
    - When receiving a "StopSImulationInfo", do clients stop simulation.
    - When receiving a "StatisticsStatus" message, do the statistic work(querying number of clients and tweets and traverse accounts in ACCOUNT.
 Write the results into "statistics.txt".